-Frank Stanton, who received an honorary doctor of laws degree from the College on June 16, 1962, died on December 24, 2006 in Boston.
+Frank Stanton H’62, who received an honorary doctor of laws degree from the College on June 16, 1962, died on December 24, 2006, in Boston, Massachusetts.